mate-academy/qa_pw_allure_for_conduit/README.md

 2. Run the tests with `npx playwright test`.
 3. Generate a report using `allure serve allure-results`.
 4. Read the report, looking at the hierarchy in the **Suites** tab.
 Note that all the `parentSuite` and `suite` are automatically added to the tests with the help of the `addAllureTestHierarhy` fixture.
-5. Create the following new tests under the `userSettings` folder, adding folders if required:
+5. Create the following new tests under the `userSettings` folder, adding sub-folders if required:
     - *Update username from settings*
     - *Update email from settings*
     - *Update password from settings*